ros2/ros2_documentation/source/Tutorials/Writing-A-Simple-Py-Service-And-Client.rst

 * In this tutorial, you used the ``call_async()`` API in your client node to call the service.
   There is another service call API available for Python called synchronous calls.
-  We do not recommend using synchronous calls, but if you'd like to learn more about them, read the guide to :ref:`Synchronous vs. asynchronous clients <SyncAsync>`.
+  We do not recommend using synchronous calls, but if you'd like to learn more about them, read the guide to :doc:`Synchronous vs. asynchronous clients <../How-To-Guides/Sync-Vs-Async>`.